 West Virginia University (WVU) was founded in 1867 as a result of the 1862 Land-Grant Act, otherwise known as the Morrill Act.
 As the state’s flagship, land-grant university, WVU’s mission reflects its dedication to serving the state and citizens of West Virginia through access to higher education, research and scholarship, and comprehensive health sciences.
-The WVU System, which includes the flagship campus in Morgantown, WVU Institute of Technology in Beckley, and WVU Potomac State in Keyser enrolls approximately 32,000 students, who represent all 55 counties of West Virginia, 50 states and the District of Columbia, and nearly 100 other countries.
-West Virginia University’s educational programs are accredited by the Higher Learning Commission.
+The WVU System, which includes the flagship campus in Morgantown, WVU Institute of Technology in Beckley, and WVU Potomac State in Keyser enrolls approximately 32,000 students, who represent all 55 counties of West Virginia, 50 states and the District of Columbia, and over 100 other countries.
+West Virginia University is accredited by the Higher Learning Commission.
 Many WVU programs hold specialized accreditation.

-WVU’s main campus in Morgantown, WV, provides high-quality programs of instruction through 15 colleges and schools and offers over 190 degree programs at the baccalaureate, master’s, doctoral, and professional levels, as well as numerous certificate programs.
-WVU’s Morgantown facilities are built on more than 1,000 acres and include several buildings on the National Register of Historic Places.
+WVU Morgantown provides programs of instruction through 14 colleges and schools and offers over 190 degree programs at the baccalaureate, master’s, doctoral, and professional levels, as well as numerous certificate programs.
+WVU Morgantown facilities are built on more than 1,000 acres and include several buildings on the National Register of Historic Places.

-The West Virginia University Robert C. Byrd Health Sciences Center has five schools - Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
-Undergraduate, graduate, and professional students learn on three campuses in Morgantown, Charleston, and Martinsburg.
+The West Virginia University Robert C. Byrd Health Sciences Center has five schools serving undergraduate, graduate, and professional students at three locations in Morgantown, Charleston, and Martinsburg.

-The WVU Extension Service has an office with a faculty presence in all of West Virginia’s 55 counties.
-WVU operates experimental farms and forests throughout the state, in addition to the state 4-H Camp and Lifelong Learning Center at Jackson’s Mill near Weston, WV, home of West Virginia 4-H camping and the West Virginia Fire Academy.
+The WVU Extension Service has offices in all of West Virginia’s 55 counties, staffed by county agents.
+WVU operates experimental farms and forests throughout the state, as well as WVU Jackson's Mill, near Weston, WV, home of West Virginia 4-H camping and the West Virginia Fire Academy.